-In 2008, corn productivity was exceptionally high (Table 1), with yields near those in 2004 and 2006 (Figure 1).
+In 2009, corn productivity was exceptionally high (Table 1), with yields the highest since the project started (Figure 1).
 Grain yield responded positively to applied N in each rotation.
-Calculated economic optimum N rates (EONR) from fitted response equations were 149 and 174 lb N/acre in the SC and CC rotations, respectively.
-The corn yield at the EONR was 18 bushels/acre higher in the SC rotation (228 vs. 210 bu/acre).
-For the past seven years, corn yield averaged 8% higher in the SC rotation.
+Calculated economic optimum N rates (EONR) from fitted response equations were 167 and 193 lb N/acre in the SC and CC rotations, respectively.
+The corn yield at the EONR was 22 bushels/acre higher in the SC rotation (272 vs. 250 bu/acre).
+For the past eight years, corn yield averaged 8% higher in the SC rotation (196 vs. 181 bu/acre), including 2002, a year with low yield due to dry conditions.

 Figure 1 shows the variation in yield and N response for the rotations across years.
-The EONR has averaged 31 lb N/acre higher in CC than SC and has been fairly consistent within each rotation despite large differences in corn yield.
-The EONR has been higher the last several years, likely due to wetter spring conditions, especially in 2008.
-Soybean yield in the SC rotation averaged 48 bushels/acre in 2008 and was not influenced by previous year N application to corn.
+The EONR has averaged 30 lb N/acre higher in CC than SC.
+The EONR has been higher the last four years, likely due to wetter spring conditions.
+Soybean yield in the SC rotation averaged 74 bushels/acre in 2009, the highest yield since the project started, and was not influenced by previous year N application to corn.

-This study will continue in the future and the best value will occur after the accumulation of multiple years of data.
+This study will continue in the future, with greater value after accumulation of multiple years of data.
 The results presented in this report are not meant to represent N recommendations.
 They do, however, represent responses for the specific years and rotations at this site.